-The Post-Secondary School Counsellor assists registered Pikwakanagan First Nation students to gain access to a post-secondary education and to graduate with the qualification and skills needed to pursue individual careers.
+The Post-Secondary Student Counsellor assists registered Algonquins of Pikwakanagan First Nation students to gain access to a post-secondary education and to graduate with the qualification and skills needed to pursue individual careers.

 Tel: 613-625-2800 ext.
 238